“Be wise today, so you don't cry tomorrow.”E.A. Bucchianeri

 I end up with macarons hand-selected by one of the young ladies working the counter and a box of truffles.
 The counter person is sweet (no pun intended!) and offers me a sample.
 That’s all I need and have started devising a plan to bring these goodies back home to the States.

 Skipping out of the store with my little brown and orange bag, my search for moules frites continues.
 It’s getting late and my time is running out.
-I have lost my sense of direction and decide that the first place with moules frites on the menu is going to get whatever euros I have left.
+I have lost my sense of direction and decided that the first place with moules frites on the menu is going to get whatever euros I have left.
 I’m starting to blend with buildings and the locals, trying my hardest not to bring any attention to myself; although, I believe me squinting trying to read chalkboard menus is a dead giveaway.
 I come across one, and the price is right.
 As I’m finishing reading the list a surly man with a cigarette and no sense of personal space comes out and takes the sign indoors and locks the door behind him.

 Gaufres Légères vs. Tourists